software-sappho/system-monitor/README.md

 ###### Are the values well converted for each network? (from bytes to GB, MB or KB, obeying the rules from the subject)

-summary:
-check CPU% on Processes
-check Network a bit